-10. Review the district's 2013-14 annual audit for outstanding solvency-related findings concerns.
+10. Review the district's prior year annual audit for outstanding solvency-related findings concerns.
 Note any audit comments about reserve levels.
-Verify and confirm that audit adjustments noted in 2013-14 annual audit report were made and are reflected in 2014-15 unaudited actuals.
-Note any concerns in the unaudited actuals
+Verify and confirm that audit adjustments noted in audit report were made and are reflected in unaudited actuals.
+Note any concerns in the unaudited actuals letter.